tilaks26/tilaks26.github.io/_posts/2017-03-23-Assignment4.md

 ## Solution Evaluation:

+###Liquibase

-Liquibase is an open-source library which acts as a source control for your database!
+It is an open-source library which acts as a source control for your database!
 It's a change management tool built on Java.
 So, instead of modifying the database by executing SQL statements on it, we can define the changes to be made in XML/YAML/JSON/SQL format files.
 The file is called changelog.

 XML format:
 {% highlight xml %}